DavideTesti/mlproject/README.md

 **STEP-BY-STEP GUIDE FOR SETTING UP AND VERIFYING THE FUNCTIONING OF THE PROJECT**

-**Project Title:** Student Performance Prediction
+**PROJECT TITLE:** Student Performance Prediction

-**STREAMLIT LINK (TO SEE THE ML WEB APP DEPLOYED):** https://mlproject-davidetestiscorepredict.streamlit.app/ **AWS LINK (TO SEE THE ML WEB APP DEPLOYED WITH AWS ECR, EC2, WITH CI/CD WORKFLOWS):** http://16.170.215.133:8080/predictdata
+**STREAMLIT LINK (TO SEE THE ML WEB APP DEPLOYED):** https://mlproject-davidetestiscorepredict.streamlit.app/

+**AWS LINK (TO SEE THE ML WEB APP DEPLOYED WITH AWS ECR, EC2, WITH CI/CD WORKFLOWS):** http://16.170.215.133:8080/predictdata

 **CANVA LINK (TO SEE A PICTURE PRESENTATION OF THE ML WEB APP DEPLOYED WITH AWS ECR, EC2, WITH CI/CD WORKFLOWS):** https://www.canva.com/design/DAGHMrbyF6g/q4YL8JIChFYvcdET8LXdZw/edit?utm_content=DAGHMrbyF6g&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton

-**Scope:** This project aims to predict a student's math score based on various input parameters such as gender, race/ethnicity, parental level of education, lunch type, test preparation course, reading score, and writing score.
+**SCOPE:** This project aims to predict a student's math score based on various input parameters such as gender, race/ethnicity, parental level of education, lunch type, test preparation course, reading score, and writing score.
 The model has been trained on a dataset of student performance and utilizes various machine learning algorithms to make predictions.

 ----------------------------------------------